Concord has been rated one of the safest and best places to live, not only in New Hampshire, but in the country.

 As you and your organization respond to ongoing changes in COVID-19 guidelines and ways of doing business, we are here to support you.

-The State of New Hampshire has estabilished a COVID-19 webpage where you can find the latest updates on cases, and find information for COVID-19 testing, vaccines and steps you should take if you are exposed to the virus.
+The State of New Hampshire has established a COVID-19 webpage where you can find the latest updates on cases, and find information for COVID-19 testing, vaccines and steps you should take if you are exposed to the virus.

-COVID-19 Vaccines for adults
+COVID-19 Vaccines and boosters for adults

 All adults are eligible to receive a COVID-19 vaccine in New Hampshire.
 Visit www.vaccines.nh.gov to schedule an appointment.
 You can also call 2-1-1 if you have questions about COVID-19 and want to talk to someone.

 New Hampshire residents may request PCR tests from Vault Health.
-These tests take several days to receive results, but are significantly more accurant than the free rapid tests, offered to Granite Staters in early December.
+These tests take several days to receive results, but are significantly more accurate than the free rapid tests, offered to Granite Staters in early December.

 Does your business encourage or require face masks?
 The NH Commerce Corridor has created signage and graphics for you to use to promote safety guidelines.
-Contact the Chamber at (603) 224-2508 if you are interested in obtaining disposable face masks or gloves.
-Supplies are limited.

-For some, PPP loan forgiveness applications were due as soon as August 30, 2021.
+Funding for New Hampshire BusinessesThe Governor's Office for Emergency Relief and Recovery has opened a $3 million fund for NH restaurants who have been affected by COVID-19.
+Restaurants who apply may receive awards up to $15,000 to cover eligible equipment, infrastructure and technology purchases.
+Learn more.For some, PPP loan forgiveness applications were due as soon as August 30, 2021.
 Learn more about following up on your PPP loans.
 Apply for forgiveness and get more information on U.S. Small Business Administration (SBA)'s website.